jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 affording of the remedy, and to that particular situation and to that particular extent, of course, we readily recognize some lapse of time.
 I am not in a position to suggest what it should be. </p>
 <p>I think it is an administrative problem initially, at least, for the school authorities
 to work out.
-We appreciate that, but I do <a name="page45"></a>not see how we can, without encroaching upon the body of decisions of this Court which have established the rights involved in these cases as present and personal, as to how we can say that notwithstanding that, we may delay the right; in other words, that a person must be compelled before he can get satisfaction of his rights—he may be postponed at some time into
+We appreciate that, but I do not see how we can, without encroaching upon the body of decisions of this Court which have established the rights involved in these cases as present and personal, as to how we can say that notwithstanding that, we may delay the right; in other words, that a person must be compelled before he can get satisfaction of his rights—he may be postponed at some time into